oracle-devrel/technology-engineering/manageability-and-operations/operations-advisory/infrastructure-as-code/README.md

 ***Prerequisites***

-- Decide on  **Git repository organisation**  for shared code and dedicated configurations.
+- Decide on  **Git repository organization**  for shared code and dedicated configurations.
 - Decide on  **Orchestration technology**.
 - Decide on  **State file resource scope**.
 This decision can influence how many root modules you have.
 A good segmentation rule is to base state file granularity on resources that are bound to be together, such as Environment Type, OCI Region, etc.
 - Decide on the  **Module granularity**.
 This is related to the  **state file ** decision and  **data structures**  in the  **tfvars**  files.